-The Heart of the Diocese – St. Andrew’s provides meeting spaces for many Diocesan events, including regional confirmations, ordinations, conventions, Council meetings and workshops.
+St. Andrew’s provides meeting spaces for many Diocesan events, including regional confirmations, ordinations, conventions, Council meetings and workshops.
 The Diocese graciously shares expenses of operating the Memorial Building.
 The image on the right shows the 2020 Diocesan Annual Convention.
 Due to COVID-19 restrictions on gathering, the event was hosted online via Zoom, from a “command post” in the Cathedral sanctuary.

-St. Andrews is the chapel for The Priory School for Girls, founded by Queen Emma in 1862.
+St. Andrews is the chapel for The St. Andrew Schools, originally founded by Queen Emma in 1862.
 From their campus on to the Cathedral Close, the students parade to Chapel service in the Cathedral during weekdays and attend special services throughout the school calendar associated with school tradition.